Fix Windows 11 Blue Screen of Death Error (BSOD) [2023]

 11. Check For Hardware Failures

-For instance, if you find out the code indicates that your RAM is behind a black screen, replace it with one that you know works fine.
+For instance, if you find out the code indicates that your RAM is behind a black screen, replace it with a spare memory that you have.
 Now, check whether the problem arises again.

 This is a tedious process, but once you go through it, you’ll have a perfectly working system.